Matrix Completion Based Localization in the Internet of Things Network: Introduction

 \section{Introduction}

-In sensing the environmental data, wireless sensor network consisting of hundreds to thousands sensor nodes is popularly used \cite{localization:delamo2015}.
-In order to make a proper reaction to the collected environmental data, location information of sensor nodes should be available at the data center (basestation) \cite{localization:rawat2014}.
-Then the data center constructs a map of sensor nodes using the collected distance information (see Fig. \ref{fig:fig1}) \cite{localization:torgerson1952}.
+Recently, Internet of Things (IoT) has received much attention for its plethora of applications, such as healthcare, surveillance, automatic metering, and environmental monitoring.
+In sensing the environmental data (e.g. temperature, humidity, pressure, pollution density, and object movements), wireless sensor network consisting of thousands of more sensor nodes is popularly used \cite{localization:delamo2015,localization:sunwoo2014,localization:hackmann2014,localization:pal2010}.
+In order to make a proper reaction to the collected environmental data, location information of sensor nodes should be available at the data center (basestation) \cite{localization:hodge2014,localization:rawat2014}.
+Since actions in IoT networks, such as fire alarm, energy transfer, and emergency request, are made primarily on the data center, an approach to identify the location information of whole nodes at the data center has received much attention.
+In this so-called \textit{network localization} (a.k.a. cooperative localization), each node measures the distance information of adjacent nodes and then forwards it to the data center \cite{localization:aspnes2006}.
+Then the data center constructs a map of sensor nodes using the collected distance information \cite{localization:shang2003}.
+In obtaining the distance information, various measuring modalities, such as received signal strength indication (RSSI) \cite{localization:parker2007}, time of arrival (ToA) \cite{localization:dardari2008}, time difference of arrival (TDoA) \cite{localization:zhang2005}, and angle of arrival (AoA) \cite{localization:pal2010}, have been employed.
+These approaches are simple and effective in measuring the short-range distance and also commonly used for indoor environments.

+When it comes to the network localization in IoT, there are two major tasks to be done.
+First, distance information should be converted to the location information.
+Typically, converted location information of the sensor node is local, meaning that the location information is true in the relative sense.
+Thus, proper adjustment of the location information is needed to obtain the absolute (true) location information.
+In fact, since the local location of a sensor node might be different from the absolute location by some combinations of translations, rotations, and reflections, absolute locations of a few sensor nodes (\textit{anchor nodes}) are needed to transform the local locations into the absolute locations.
+It has been shown that when the number of anchor nodes is enough (e.g., four anchor nodes in $\mathbb{R}^{2}$), one can easily identify the absolute locations of sensor nodes \cite{localization:shang2003}.
+Readers are referred to \cite{localization:hodge2014,localization:rawat2014} for more details.